mateus-sartorio/heat-map-with-d3/README.md

 <br>

-This project involves creating a scatterplot graph using D3.js, visualizing cyclist data from the provided JSON file.
-The graph displays various attributes, including year and race times, with interactive tooltips that provide detailed information upon hovering over each data point.
-The challenge emphasizes data visualization techniques, responsive design, and utilizing SVG elements effectively to present complex datasets clearly.

-Third project for freeCodeCamp's Data Visualization certification.
+This project is a heat map visualization displaying global land-surface temperatures from 1753 to 2015.
+The graph highlights monthly temperature variances over the years, with color-coded rectangles representing the change in temperature relative to the base average.
+The D3.js library is used for building the interactive chart, including tooltips, axis labels, and a color legend to interpret the temperature ranges.

-This project is part of the [Data Visualization certification](https://www.freecodecamp.org/learn/data-visualization) from freeCodeCamp and can be found [here](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-scatterplot-graph).
+This project is the third challenge for the [Data Visualization certification](https://www.freecodecamp.org/learn/data-visualization) from freeCodeCamp and can be found [here](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-heat-map).